-Ortiz's performance in the World Series has been better than Ruthian.
-He's batting .733 (11 for 15) with two homers, six RBIs, four walks and a sacrifice fly, and has one-third of Boston's hits.
+Ortiz’s performance in the World Series has been better than Babe Ruth standards.
+He’s batting .733 (11 for 15) with two homers, six RBIs, four walks and a sacrifice fly, and has one-third of Boston’s hits.

 Shane Victorino is expected to return to right field after missing two games due to a bad back, and Game 4 star Jonny Gomes will start in left over Daniel Nava.
 With the shift back to the American League ballpark, Mike Napoli returns to first base and Ortiz to designated hitter.

-Playing with a foot injury, Allen Craig will be the DH for St. Louis.
+Playing with a foot injury, Allen Craig will be the designated hitter for St. Louis.
 Trying for their second title in three seasons, the Cardinals have high confidence in Wacha, a 22-year-old rookie who has won all four of his postseason starts, allowing three earned runs in 27 innings.

 “I imagine it’s going to be crazy, but I’m not going to pay any attention to it,” Wacha said.

 Boston doesn’t want the Series to reach a seventh game on Halloween night, which likely would be started by Jake Peavy, who has a 7.11 ERA in this postseason.
 St. Louis would start Joe Kelly, who pitched well in Game 3 but didn’t get a decision.

 Ortiz, the last remaining veteran from the 2004 title, wants to make sure fans can start the hullabaloo.